 As a manager or HR professional, it can be difficult to keep track of performance reviews with KPIs, professional development and additional training for each member of your team.
-Luckily, performance management software can help streamline your processes and automate as many steps as possible to help you stay on top of your team’s progress.
+Performance management software can automate key steps and centralise your data, helping you stay on top of your team’s progress without the administrative burden.

-We’ve put together a list of the best performance management software to help you choose the best one for your business.
-We’ll go through the top performance management apps in the UK and their pros and cons so you can make an informed decision about which one will benefit your organisation the most.
+We’ve put together a list of the best performance management software available to UK businesses in 2026.
+We’ll cover the top performance management apps, their pros and cons, and current pricing so you can make an informed decision about which one will benefit your organisation the most.

 Performance management software is a tool that helps companies and managers organise, understand and manage the performance of their team members.
 It can be used as a collaborative tool, allowing line managers, heads of departments and HR professionals to access individuals’ records and set strategic goals.